zachmichael14/stim_train_generator/README.md

 *Individual parameters can also be ramped*

 #### Freezing Stim Parameters
-If stimulation should continue at the current parameters at any point during a ramp, the ramp can be paused at the current value using the `Freeze Ramp` button.
+If stimulation should continue at the current parameters at any point during a ramp, the ramp can be paused with the current value using the `Freeze Ramp` button.
 This will not stop stimulation, but will instead deliver stimulation using the values at the point in the ramp when the freeze button was pressed.
 Clicking the `Resume Ramping` button will continue the ramp from the moment it was paused.
 ![Parameter ramping can be paused](assets/freeze_ramp.gif)